Benjo6/Mini-Project-2_Business-Process-Modelling/README.md

 5. Tap on the process button and select the Customer-Complains or start the process through the modeler in projects bpmn file.

+6. After completing the process check https://www.wpoven.com/tools/free-smtp-server-for-testing and insert AutoResponseMail@RandomMail.com to see if the mails were sent.
+Also, check the email list within the Java project to see if your mail were inserted into the file.

 Completing the process through Javascript console application

 1. Clone the project